pobch/react-diagram/README.md

-# Diagram Drawing App (not mobile friendly)
+# Diaaagram (a.k.a. react-diagram)

-A diagram drawing application demonstrating how we can utilize `React` and HTML `<canvas/>` to create an interactive drawing.
+A diagram drawing application which is demonstrating how we can utilize `React.js` and HTML `<canvas/>` to create an interactive drawing.

 ## Application URL